Pura Vida Road Trip in Costa Rica

 PLAYA GRANDE & TAMARINDO

-Costa Rica sure isn't short on vast often empty beaches and Playa Grande (also known as Salinas) was no exception.
-With only a small surf center nearby there wasn't much else to do but to lay back to admire the scenery and the skillful surfers - not that I'm complaining!
+Costa Rica has an impressive number of vast, often empty, beaches.
+Playa Grande, also known as Salinas, was no exception.
+With only a small surf center nearby there wasn't much else to do but to lay back to admire the beautiful landscape, and to watch the surfers!

-Playa Grande is on the Pacific Coast where the sand is dark, the ocean is tumultuous and the waves are unbelievably high.
-I had never experienced such strong waves - it was actually quite dangerous!
+Playa Grande is on the Pacific Coast where the sand is dark, the ocean tumultuous, and the waves incredibly high.
+I had never experienced such strong waves; it was quite dangerous!

-Also located on the Pacific Coast is Tamarindo - a beach town with everything one needs for a complete, worry-free vacation.
+Also located on the Pacific Coast is Tamarindo, a beach town offering everything for a worry-free vacation.
 A wide choice of hotels, resorts, Westernized restaurants, shops and bars can be found all within walking distance of each other.

-Void of anything authentically Costa Rican, it definitely seems like Tamarindo was built (or rebuilt) for the sole purpose of attracting tourists.
-Good or bad - I'll let you decide.
-The beautiful beach, though, had very few tourists.
-Although, the beach chairs and sunbrellas suggest this isn't always the case.
-It was in April so things probably pick up reasonably during high season.
+Void of anything authentically Costa Rican, it definitely seems like Tamarindo was built for the sole purpose of attracting tourists.
+Having said that, the beautiful beach had very few tourists.
+Although, I went in April so I’m guessing it gets much busier during high-season.

 MONTEVERDE CLOUD FOREST RESERVE